WestberryTech/wb32-dfu-updater/README.md

 ## Windows driver

-You can found the Windows driver for wb32-dfu-updater_cli in the `windows_driver` directory.
+You can found the Windows driver for wb32-dfu-updater_cli in the `driver` directory.

 To install the Windows driver for wb32-dfu-updater_cli, you should unzip the package and run `winusb_install.bat`.